 Hope, Kindness, and the Need for Prayer and Fasting

-In the meantime, I think it’s imperative for us to be kind to one another, and in particular to those members of the clergy who are more deeply affected by the scandal on a day to day basis than the laity are.
+In the meantime, I think it’s imperative for us to be kind to one another, and in particular to members of the clergy, who are more deeply affected by the scandal on a day-to-day basis than the laity are.
 They need the active support and encouragement of Catholic families.

 Prayer and fasting may not be the only way that the laity need to respond to the McCarrick scandal, but it’s a good start.